Llandudno Ladies F.C.

 Llandudno Ladies Football Club are a Welsh women's association football club based in Llandudno Junction, Conwy County Borough.
-They currently play their home games at Maes Du and play in the North Wales Women's Football League.
+They currently play their home games at Maesdu Park and play in the Adran North.

 History

 Llandudno Ladies were founded as Llandudno Junction Ladies as they were affiliated to men's team Llandudno Junction.
-In 2010, Llandudno Junction were promoted into the Welsh Premier Women's League however they only lasted one season before being relegated.
+In 2010, Llandudno Junction Ladies were promoted into the Welsh Premier Women's League however they only lasted one season before being relegated.
 In 2012, they were promoted back to the Welsh Premier Women's Football League due to the league expanding to twelve teams and becoming a fully national league.
 In their debut season back in top flight, Llandudno set a Welsh record for the most goals scored in a top flight game in Wales by winning 23–0 against Caerphilly Castle F.C.

 In 2013, they adopted the name of MBi Llandudno Ladies due to sponsorship.
 This was dropped in 2016 and the team name reverted to Llandudno Ladies.